greg-jones-code/dog-breed-classifier/README.md

 A pre-trained [ResNet-50](http://ethereon.github.io/netscope/#/gist/db945b393d40bfa26006) model was created with transfer learning using bottleneck features and used to classify breeds from images of dogs.
 The custom function takes a string-valued file path to an image as input, converts the image to a 4D tensor, extracts the bottleneck features as input to the pre-trained Keras model.
 The model predictions are extracted using the `predict` method and the argmax of this prediction vector is used to return the index of the predicted dog breed.
 This is then converted to the breed name using the dog_names dictionary, which is returned as the output of the function.

 These three custom functions are implemented within the dog breed classifier algorithm which accepts a string-valued file path to an image as input and first determines whether the image contains a human, dog, or neither.
-Then,
+Then:

-- if a dog is detected in the image, the algorithm returns the predicted breed.
+- If a dog is detected in the image, the algorithm returns the predicted breed.
-- if a human is detected in the image, the algorithm returns the resembling dog breed.
+- If a human is detected in the image, the algorithm returns the resembling dog breed.
-- if neither is detected in the image, the algorithm returns an error message and tips to improve performance.
+- If neither is detected in the image, the algorithm returns an error message and tips to improve performance.

 ## Results <a name="results"></a>